xiaochun-z/ebook-wordwise/README.md

 # Customizable
 You can customize your reading experience by editing the resource file, click the **folder** icon on the left bar you will open the resource directory, you can add new words or phrases to the .csv file so it tool can recognize more words.

-==Please always backup the updated .csv somewhere in case ebook convert overwrite your changes when updating a new version.==
+**Please always backup the updated .csv somewhere in case ebook convert overwrite your changes when updating a new version.**

 You're welcome to contribute the translation and help other book readers all around the world.